Hocine Aït Ahmed Stadium: Name of the stadium

 Many names have been suggested and discussed among the population; among them the name of Abdelkader Khalef and Mohand Chérif Hannachi because of their legacy and everything they did for JS Kabylie, but only the name of the legendary leader of the FLN during the independence war Hocine Aït Ahmed was chosen to be the name of the new stadium of JS Kabylie.

 Test match and first goal

-On June 18, 2023, the first test match opposed the JS Kabylie U21 team against the US Biskra U21 team, in U21's championship.
-Lahlou Akhrib of JS Kabylie scored the historic first goal, in this stadium, in a 3–1 victory for JS Kabylie.
+On June 18, 2023, the first test match opposed the JS Kabylie U21 team against the US Biskra U21 team, in the U21 championship.
+Lahlou Akhrib of JS Kabylie became the very first goalscorer of the Hocine Aït Ahmed Stadium, in a 3–1 victory for the JS Kabylie U21 team.

 Official match and first goal

-On September 27, 2024, the first official match opposed the JS Kabylie team against the Olympique Akbou, in championship.
-Kouceila Boualia of JS Kabylie scored the historic first goal, in this stadium, in a 2–1 victory for the Canaries.
+On September 27, 2024, the first official match opposed JS Kabylie against Olympique Akbou in a Kabyle derby, in championship.
+Kouceila Boualia of JS Kabylie scored the first goal in an official match at this stadium during a 2–1 victory for JSK.